selfcan/BlueGauge/README-en.md

 # BlueGauge
-A lightweight tray tool for easily checking the battery level of your Bluetooth devices.
+A lightweight tray tool for easily viewing the battery level of your Bluetooth devices.

 ![image](screenshots/app.png)